The Queen’s School Curriculum

 Our curriculum is underpinned by our 12 Learning Certainties, helping children to understand what makes a ‘good learner’.
 The focus is on supporting children to develop learning skills and behaviours that can be applied to any situation, embedding learning skills for life.
 Each Learning Certainty is exemplified through Bible references and stories contributing to the spiritual and personal growth of our children.

-The Queen’s 10 Pedagogical Principles, aligned to Rosenshine principles, ensure that highly effective teaching and learning is consistent across the school:
+The Queen’s 14 Pedagogical Principles ensure that highly effective teaching and learning is consistent across the school:

 Our curriculum is taught by our team of dedicated and skilled teachers and teaching assistants.
 Ongoing continuing professional development ensures all our teaching staff are reflective practitioners and lifelong learners, contributing positively to every child’s learning journey.